GOAL 6: Ensure availability and sustainable management of water and sanitation for all.

 6.2 By 2030, achieve access to adequate and equitable sanitation and hygiene for all and end open defecation, paying special attention to the needs of women and girls and those in vulnerable situations.

-- Indicator 6.2.1 Proportion of population using safely managed sanitation services, including a hand-washing facility with soap and water
+- Indicator 6.2.1 Proportion of population using (a) safely managed sanitation services and (b) a hand-washing facility with soap and water

 6.3 By 2030, improve water quality by reducing pollution, eliminating dumping and minimizing release of hazardous chemicals and materials, halving the proportion of untreated wastewater and substantially increasing recycling and safe reuse globally.

-- Indicator 6.3.1 Proportion of wastewater safely treated
+- Indicator 6.3.1 Proportion of domestic and industrial wastewater flow safely treated

 - Indicator 6.3.2 Proportion of bodies of water with good ambient water quality